South Korea Bucket List – the complete list of things worth doing

 Garden of the Morning Calm

-The vast arboretum lies to the east of Seoul, nestled between several mountain peaks.
+The vast arboretum lies east of Seoul, nestled between several mountain peaks.

 It houses over 5000 plant species, some of them rare or endangered.